Lifestyle Photo ofMoon and Star Fidget Rings on Galaxy Background

-On April 8th, there will be a total solar eclipse that will pass from coast to coast in North America.
+On April 8, 2024 there was a total solar eclipse that passed from coast to coast in North America.
 As a brand that sells crystal and zodiac designs, we are particularly interested in things that relate to Earth and to space.

 What is a Total Solar Eclipse?